Intel Core: Skylake microarchitecture

-The 9th generation Skylake CPUs are updated versions of previous Skylake X-Series CPUs with clockspeed improvements.
+The 9th generation Coffee Lake CPUs are updated versions of previous Skylake X-Series CPUs with clockspeed improvements.

 Coffee Lake Refresh microarchitecture

 The 9th generation Coffee Lake CPUs were released in the fourth quarter of 2018.
 They include hardware mitigations against certain Meltdown/Spectre vulnerabilities.

 For the first time in Intel consumer CPU history, these CPUs support up to 128 GB RAM.